 - OVERALL 45

 After being a seventh round pick in 2018 by the Mets, Smith has fared well and has shown a lot of promise.
-Standing at 6 foot 5 inches tall, Smith does well with deceiving hitters with his size.
+Standing at six-foot-five inches tall, Smith does well with deceiving hitters with his size.

 In his first season in the minors in 2019, Smith was one of the better pitchers in the Mets organization.
 He finished that season with 130 strikeouts, a 27.2 strikeout rate, and the second best ERA of all Mets pitchers who threw at least 100 innings.
 One main downfall for Smith at this point is his control, which is proven in his 15 walks in six games at the Double-A level in 2019.